We are extremely passionate about seeing the children of Fimpulu reach their full, God-given potential.

 - Middle Class: The local equivalent to an American preschool, caters to 5 and 6 years olds

-- Reception: The local equivalent of an American Kindergarten, caters to 6 and 7 year olds, who will enter the government system in 1st Grade
+- Reception: The local equivalent of an American Kindergarten, caters to 6 and 7 year olds

-The ministry of FCP extends to parents through an active PTA.
+The ministry of FCCS extends to parents through an active PTA.
 Through an annual series of workshops, we teach parents about important issues such as childhood nutrition, brain development, nature based teaching tools and saving for a child’s education.
 Parents are encouraged and equipped to connect with and lead their children more effectively for years to come.
+Additionally, FCCS students enjoy the clean water, home-based health care, agricultural development and spiritual enrichment provided by Choshen Farm in our local community.
+Education of our youngest citizens ensures that community leaders are being developed with every generation!

-The Choshen Farm Sponsorship Program provides crucial financial assistance to some of the most needy and vulnerable students in our area.
-This program is specifically geared towards students who are single or double orphans (missing one or both parents), or who are otherwise vulnerable due to home-life or extenuating circumstances.
+The Choshen Farm Secondary and University Sponsorship Program provides crucial financial assistance to some of the most talented students in our area.
+This program is specifically geared towards students who are single or double orphans (missing one or both parents), or who are otherwise vulnerable due to home-life or extenuating circumstances, and who exhibit extraordinary academic talent.

-We focus especially on helping students make the hard jump from grade 9 into secondary school (grades 10 through 12) – a leap that is cost prohibitive for most families.
-Choshen Farm is able to fill in this gap, providing the means and the encouragement necessary for students to finish school and seek a brighter future – even college or university!
+We focus especially on helping students excel in Secondary School (grades 8 through 12) – the educational years which are cost prohibitive for most families.
+Choshen Farm provides the means and the encouragement necessary for students to finish school and seek a brighter future.
+Likewise, we select students who show potential for continuing on to University, and commit to seeing our students go as far as possible!

 How does it work?

 Our Sponsorship Program combines a work-study philosophy with a strong relational-mentorship component.
-Each scholarship student works at the farm and receives intensive tutoring during school holidays (in April, August, and December).
-In turn, Choshen Farm agrees to pay up to 80% of the student's financial need according to orphan status and family situation.
+Each scholarship student receive intensive tutoring during school holidays (in April, August, and December) and are also given the opportunity to do some work on the farm.
+In turn, Choshen Farm 100% of the student's academic related needs, and gives the students what they have earned on the farm to use for extra clothes or other desired items.

 Our hands-on involvement with these students has granted us a position of "pseudo parents" in many of their lives and we take that responsibility seriously.